nackjicholson/sensei-list/README.md

 OR

+-->

 Download this project, take `sensei-list.js` or `sensei-list.min.js` files out and put them wherever you would like.

 ---
 [top](#contents)
 ### [Why](id:why)

+I needed a garbage collection solution for List views, and was not in a spot in my project where I could afford to incorporate Backbone.Marionette.
+I decided to blatantly copy the techniques of the marionette framework which I am very interested in learning.
+Pulling the functionality of CollectionView out, and writing my own tests against it was a great learning experience.
+As stated above, it is recommended that you use Marionette if you're able to, otherwise feel free to use SenseiList, it can be a quick and dirty solution.

 ---
 [top](#contents)